ocf/ocfweb/ocfweb/docs/docs/staff/procedures/user-quotas.md

 special snowflake).

-The "soft limit" is like a warning limit; it can be configured to be enforced after a grade period, but we don't do this.
+The "soft limit" is like a warning limit; it can be configured to be enforced after a grace period, but we don't do this.
 In practice, we announce the limit to the public as "X GB", with a soft limit of "X GB" and a hard limit of "X+0.5 GB".